-Optional benefits Summary Income Protection & Income Protection as Superannuation Income Protection Plus Page Accident Benefit Pays a benefit if the Insured Person is totally disabled for a specified number of days during the waiting period due to an accidental injury.
-This benefit is not available for Policies where the benefit period is 360 or 720 days. ~ V 73 Superannuation Contribution Option Allows you to cover an additional portion of the Insured Person's monthly earnings to help with superannuation contributions in the event of total disability .
-V ~ 73 Super Plus IP Benefit S+ You can structure your income protection cover with the benefits offered under an Income Protection Plus Policy over two separate Policies with: the benefits which are consistent with a superannuation condition of release under a Policy held inside superannuation; and the other benefits under an Income Linking Plus Policy held outside superannuation. × ~ 74
+Optional benefits Summary Income Protection & Income Protection as Superannuation Income Protection Plus S+ Page Accident Benefit Pays a benefit if the Insured Person is totally disabled for a specified number of days during the waiting period due to an accidental injury.
+This benefit is only available for Policies with a 14, 30 or 90 day waiting period. ✓ √ 62 Superannuation Contribution Option Allows you to cover an additional portion of the Insured Person's monthly earnings to help with superannuation contributions in the event of total disability. ✓ ✓ 62 Super Plus IP Benefit S+ You can structure your income protection cover with the benefits offered under an Income Protection Plus Policy over two separate Policies with: • the benefits which are consistent with a superannuation condition of release under a Policy held inside superannuation; and • the other benefits under an Income Linking Plus Policy held outside superannuation. × √ 63